lazymutt/umadpro/README.md

 ```

 ### Manual enrollment URL
-This is the URL to open for the Manual Enrollment button.
+This is the URL to open for the **Manual Enrollment** button.
 ```xml
 <string>--manualenrollmenturl</string>
 <string>https://apple.com</string>
 ```

 ### More info URL
-This is the URL to open for the Manual Enrollment button.
+This is the URL to open for the **Manual Enrollment** button.
 ```xml
 <string>--moreinfourl</string>
 <string>https://google.com</string>
 ```

 ### Nag screenshot path
 A custom nag screenshot path.
-Alternatively, just replace the included nag_ss.png
+Alternatively, just replace the included `nag_ss.png`.
 ```xml
 <string>--nagsspath</string>
 <string>/Some/Custom/Path/nag_ss.png</string>